Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 Examples:

-If lowkey says “don’t make this a big thing,” highkey says “yes, this is a big thing.”
+If lowkey means “do not make this a big thing,” highkey means “yes, this is a big thing.”

 When should you use lowkey instead of highkey?